Yobo123o/PolicyPilot/README.md

 - Open the generated Excel file to view the processed data and recommendations.

 ## Building the App
+This will vary depending on the actual architecture of your machine.
+These commands exist to save you time typing out the arguments into the terminal.
+Use the appropriate command for your system.
+Pyinstaller will automatically configure for your system's architecture.
+This will vary depending on the actual architecture of your machine.
+These commands exist to save you time typing out the arguments into the terminal.
+Use the appropriate command for your system.
+Pyinstaller will automatically configure for your system's architecture.

 For ARM Build run `pyinstaller process_spreadsheet.py --name PolicyTool_ARM -F --argv-emulation ` in the Terminal to build the app.

 For Intel Build run `python3 -m PyInstaller process_spreadsheet.py --name PolicyTool_INTEL -F --argv-emulation` in the Terminal to build the app.